 How do women cope with ageing in a world obsessed with youth?
 Is it harder being in your forties now than it was fifty years ago?
 Do women start noticing their face changing younger than before?
-Is Botox always the answer?
+Is smoothing those lines always the answer?
 Glowday speaks to some ordinary, hard working, real women about their feelings on the ageing process.

 There are some women who don't care about ageing.
 They accept the changes, embrace the lines and wrinkles and the shift in skin tone and texture.
 They don't give it a second thought and they don't feel any-less confident or attractive, their appearance doesn't impact their day-to-day life or wellbeing.
 Others, however, find the ageing process is, quite frankly, depressing and frustrating and it knocks their confidence.

 Why do we care about ageing?

 The reasons why women care about ageing are multifaceted and complicated, and it does seem to be more of a problem for women than for men.
 The physical changes to our faces represent a shift in so many aspects of our life, and so much more 'happens' to females then men biologically - periods, pregnancy, menopause - so when our faces start to burden the signs of ageing, for many women they just feel despair and disappointment.

 Some women mourn for their youth, resent getting older and feel like the loss of their looks is just another giant slap in the face for being a woman.
 They feel that, perhaps, the best years of their life is now behind them and all that awaits is empty-nest syndrome and making sure the Will is updated.
 Of course, there are others who consider ageing to be a privilege and embrace each new decade, they find new confidence with age and feel more secure than ever before.